You are here: Rules and Regulations > 2.60 Grades

 - F failed.
 This grade also signifies that the student must repeat the subject to receive credit.

 - O absent.
-This grade indicates that the student was progressing satisfactorily during the term but was absent from the final examination or absent during the last two weeks of the term, or both.
+This grade indicates that the student was progressing satisfactorily during the subject but was either (a) absent from the final examination or (b) absent during the last two weeks of the term (for a full-term subject) or the last week of the term (for a half-term subject), or both (a) and (b).
 An O grade carries no credit for the subject.
 Unsatisfactory performance because of absence throughout the term should be recorded as F.

 - OX absence satisfactorily explained to and excused by the Dean for Undergraduate Education in the case of an undergraduate student or by the Dean for Graduate Education in the case of a graduate student.
 The Faculty member in charge of the subject will be notified when an O is changed to an OX.
 An OX carries no credit for the subject.
 However, the Faculty member in charge must provide the student the opportunity to receive a credit-carrying grade.
 This may be done with or without the instructor requiring a postponed final examination or other additional evaluation procedure.

-- DR a notation to be used only on the student's internal record for a subject dropped after the fifth week of the regular term.
+- DR a notation to be used only on the student's internal record for a subject dropped after the fifth week of the regular term for full-term subjects, or after the second week of instruction for half-term subjects.

 - I incomplete.
 The grade of I indicates that a minor part of the subject requirements has not been fulfilled and that a passing grade is to be expected when the work is completed.
 The work should normally be completed before Add Date of the succeeding term of the regular academic year; however, the Faculty member in charge, in negotiation with the student, has the right to set an earlier or later date for pedagogical reasons or extenuating circumstances.
 For undergraduates: The completion date is to be entered on the Instructor's Report Form which must accompany the grade of I. This completion date cannot be any later than the end of the succeeding term of the regular academic year unless completion of the work requires facilities or resources which will not be available to the student within that time period.
 In this latter case, a notation to this effect must be made by the instructor on the form reporting the I grade, along with an indication of the earliest date upon which the necessary facilities will be available to that student and the corresponding expected completion date.
 If the work is not completed by the agreed-upon deadline, the faculty member in charge must submit a final grade by the last day of the regular term during which the work was to have been completed.
 This grade is to be based on the work completed in the subject.
 No grade of I can be assigned to any student in the semester in which he or she graduates.
 All grades of Incomplete must be resolved prior to graduation.